Jun 1, 2017

 The Juan Bautista de Anza National Historic Trail commemorates the 1776 journey Spanish military commander de Anza led from Sonora, Mexico to the Golden Gate, where colonial settlers first established the Presidio as a military post.
 The last 2.7 miles of this epic 1,200 mile journey trace the expedition’s final steps from where they camped at Mountain Lake to where they peered out over the coastal bluffs toward the great bay (see image).
 Take a hike on this trail and imagine what the members of this expedition might have seen so long ago.

 Photo Credit: National Park Service, De Anza Trail, David Rickman Illustrations of the Anza Expedition.
 Juan Bautista de Anza, Father Pedro Font, Lt.
 Jose Joaquin Moraga and other members of the Anza’s exploring party reaching the mouth of the San Francisco Bay, March 27, 1776.

-The Presidio is for everyone, and a new three-mile loop provides incredible access no matter your mode of travel: foot, bike, wheelchair, or stroller.
+The Presidio is for everyone, and this three-mile loop provides incredible access no matter your mode of travel: foot, bike, wheelchair, or stroller.
 The loop showcases the best of the Presidio and includes portions of six trails: the Bay Area Ridge Trail, Juan Bautista de Anza National Historic Trail, California Coastal Trail, Presidio Promenade, Bay Trail, and Park Trail.
-Along the way you'll enjoy gentle slopes and firm surfaces, forest groves, historic buildings, and views of San Francisco Bay and the Pacific Ocean.
+Along the way you’ll enjoy gentle slopes and firm surfaces, forest groves, historic buildings, and views of San Francisco Bay and the Pacific Ocean.